 Through Instagram you build a legacy by showing your identity and sharing (that) with others.
 Myend does the same.
 Only Instagram is for right now (and looking back at the past), and Myend is for the future.
 Instagram is for the person you’re becoming during your life, Myend is for sealing that legacy once your life is over.
 This made me think: If you’re putting so much effort into your (digital) legacy on Instagram now, wouldn’t it be extra worth it if your (My)end product would be on that same level?

-As my e-will progressed and I started to use the app more and more, each time it became clearer to me exactly how much I have to be thankful for.
+As my e-will progressed and I started to use the app more and more And each time it became clearer to me exactly how much I have to be thankful for.
 The more I filled my Belongings list with pictures of what I own, the more I realized how much I actually have.
-Not unexpected of course – it’s literally a list of all your things – but somehow seeing it all together like that, made me feel extra blessed.
+Not unexpected of course – it’s literally a list of all your things.
+But somehow seeing it all together like that, made me feel extra blessed.

 Giving things away gives greater satisfaction than getting things